FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/4-Channels.rst

 .. image:: ../img/shg/4/shg_chan016.jpg

 .. tip::
-   You’re only validating **channel geometry**, not full model results.
+   This simulation is only validating **channel geometry**, not full model results.
    A successful run here indicates channel alignment and schematization passed.